What is a Prenuptial Agreement?

 Though we mostly hear about “prenups” in tabloids and on TV, you don’t need to be a celebrity to sign a prenuptial agreement before getting married.
-If you think you may want an Illinois prenuptial agreement, read further to understand the benefits of having one in the state of Illinois.
+If you think you may want a prenuptial agreement, read further to understand the benefits of having one in the state of Illinois.

 Creating an Illinois prenuptial agreement doesn’t mean a couple lacks trust in one another.
 On the contrary, it shows a commitment to openness and transparency, and maintaining an honest discussion about the future.